Minimizing False-Positive Attributions in Explanations of Non-Linear Models: Introduction

 \section{Introduction}

-In recent years, substantial advancements in explainable artificial intelligence (XAI) have been driven by the growing demand for transparent, accountable, and ethical AI systems across various industries and research communities.
-The need to understand machine learning models' decision-making processes is now well-established, particularly in high-stakes domains such as healthcare, finance, and criminal justice.
-While promising progress has been made with so-called self-explainable models such as prototypical networks, these approaches often fall short of achieving the same downstream performance as conventional models and typically require complete retraining \citep{rudin2019}.
-Consequently, significant attention remains focused on \textit{post-hoc} XAI methods that can be applied to existing models without retraining.
+In recent years, the growing demand for transparent, accountable, and ethical AI systems across various industries and research communities has driven substantial advancements in explainable artificial intelligence (XAI).
+The need to understand machine learning models' decision-making processes is well-established, particularly in high-stakes domains such as healthcare, finance, and criminal justice.
+While researchers have made promising progress with so-called self-explainable models such as prototypical networks, these approaches often fail to achieve the same downstream performance as conventional models and typically require complete retraining \citep{rudin2019}.
+Consequently, researchers focus significant attention on \textit{post-hoc} XAI methods that apply to existing models without retraining.

 Post-hoc XAI methods encompass a diverse array of approaches, including architecture-specific techniques such as Layer-wise Relevance Propagation (LRP) \citep{ali2022xai}, concept-based explanations like TCAV \citep{kim2018interpretability}, and model-agnostic frameworks such as SHAP \citep{unifiedapproach} and LIME \citep{lime}.
 These methods promise to support model validation, data quality checks, and actionable intervention suggestions \citep{SamXAI19}.
-To provide evidence, XAI methods are evaluated against criteria such as faithfulness to the model, robustness to perturbations, and human interpretability \citep{Tjoa_2021}.
+To provide evidence, researchers evaluate XAI methods against criteria such as faithfulness to the model, robustness to perturbations, and human interpretability \citep{Tjoa_2021}.
 However, none of these criteria guarantee that the features highlighted as important are discriminative for the target variable, an assumption behind many uses of XAI \citep{haufeformal}.